stackhpc/magnum-terraform/README.md

 This example goes through creating a magnum cluster using Terraform and connecting to it.
 We assume the existence of a template created by your OpenStack operator.

-Next we give you an overview of what to expect from the default template offered on IRIS Scientific OpenStack clouds.
-This includes looking at the built in monitoring and load balancing.
+Next we give you an overview of the built-in monitoring and load balancing.

 Finally we look at exposing servers via ingress.

 Install dependencies
 --------------------

 First ensure you have a working OpenStack CLI environment, that includes both python-openstackclient and python-magnumclient.
 This needs to be run on a Linux environment (such as Windows WSL) that has access to the OpenStack APIs.
-For IRIS at Cambridge, the APIs have public IP addresses, so you can run this on any Linux box with access to the internet:

     virtualenv ~/.venv
     . ~/.venv/bin/activate
     pip install -U pip
     pip install -U python-openstackclient python-magnumclient python-octaviaclient

 To access Kubernetes, you will need to install `kubectl` on a machine that will have access to the Kubernetes API.
-Using the default templates at Cambridge IRIS the Kubernetes API is accessed via a public IP address: <https://kubernetes.io/docs/tasks/tools/install-kubectl/>

     curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl
     chmod +x ./kubectl